bitrise-io/devcenter/_articles/en/builds/monitoring-your-builds-with-meercode.md

 ## Integrating Meercode with Bitrise

-{% include message_box.html type="important" title="Signing up for the beta" content="For now, the Meercode add-on is in a beta phase.
-To apply for the beta, [contact our support team](https://support.bitrise.io/hc/en-us) and send them the app slug of your app or apps for which you want the Meercode add-on enabled."%}

 To monitor your Bitrise builds with Meercode:

 * An admin on the app’s team must enable the Meercode add-on for your app.